Do you know how long it takes for people to decide whether to stay on your website?

 Adding your logo to your site makes it obvious the page belongs to your brand.

-If you don’t already have a logo, automated logo generators from Shopify and Adobe will create one for you instantly.
+If you don’t already have a logo, automated logo generators from Logo Creator, Shopify and Adobe will create one for you instantly.
 Or use Canva if you want a simple way to put your graphic design skills to the test.
 You can then export the logo to use in your MailerLite website with our Canva integration.

 Choose colors that complement each other and reflect your brand.
 Use a tool like Coolors to browse color schemes until you find one you like.
+Then use them consistently across your website and other assets.

 Most brands use two or three fonts across their website.
 This typically includes a font for your website copy and one for your headings and buttons.